Examining Parlays in Prediction Markets

 programming

 Let’s face it.
 Serving images on the web sucks.
 You have to manage endless formats, dimensions, variants, and more.
 What are some of the solutions we have at the moment? imgproxy imgix ImageKit Optimole Let’s discuss some flaws that affect each of these services. imgproxy is a self-hosted solution for proxying images.
 The core is open source but advanced features are paid.
 One major downside is that you must pay for concurrency, making it not suitable for real-time image transformations.
+Moreover, it can be expensive to self-host multiple image proxies, making it hard to deploy image proxies to the edge, increasing latency to your users.
 Read more...

 The Basketball Tryout